Student-directed teaching: Community of learners

 In a community of learners, the children's interests create, for them and the community, "a mushrooming of learning for learning's sake."

 Differences with other progressive teaching methods

-Student-directed teaching is not the only alternative teaching method in existence, though it is arguably the most progressive.
+Student-directed teaching is not the only alternative teaching method in existence.
 Following are some key differences between student-directed teaching and other popular alternative ideologies.

 Montessori

 The Montessori method is a progressive teaching technology that, like student-directed teaching, places the child at the centre of the educational ecology.
 While Montessori does allow for the child's learning experience to be adapted to his or her own capabilities, it still retains some vestiges of the mainstream education philosophy in its apprehension over giving the child complete freedom and ownership.
 Student-Directed Teaching is distinguished from Montessori in the availability of the five teaching styles and the Community of Learners.

 Waldorf

 The Waldorf method of education is based on Rudolf Steiner's concept of anthroposophy, where learning is interdisciplinary, integrates practical, artistic and conceptual elements, and is coordinated with the rhythms of life.
 Similar to student-directed teaching, the Waldorf method is hesitant in recognizing hard boundaries between subjects, passion areas and experiential learning; additionally, the Waldorf method places heavy emphasis on imagination, much like student-directed teaching.

-Where student-directed teaching differs is, again, in its progressive approach to student accountability.
+Where student-directed teaching differs is in its progressive approach to student accountability.
 The Waldorf method, despite its efforts to improve education holistically differs in that there is still a set program to follow, flexible as it may be.
 Student-directed teaching is much more of a results-driven education system, where the choice is never not to work, but how to work; as long as the work required by the curriculum is being completed, each student is completely free to go about it his or her own way.